williamwuofficial/SecureEngineeringProcess_OpenSource/README.md

 # Implementation of a Secure Engineering Process for Open Source Projects

 This intern project aims to address the security issues present in many open source projects.
-In particular, this document will be targeted towards the Open Source Software Defined Networking stack, OpenDaylight.
+In particular, this document will be targeted towards the Open Source Software Defined Networking stack, OpenDaylight (ODL).

 Please see the following [link](https://wiki.opendaylight.org/view/InternProjects:Main#Implement_a_secure_engineering_process_for_OpenDaylight) for more details on this project: